 - Create a barrier – Establishing a barrier of gravel around the perimeter of your home or business can reduce the likelihood of termites entering your property.

-For total solutions to your termite problems in Nassau County, get in touch with experts at Parkway Pest Services.
+For total solutions to your termite problems in Nassau County, contact experts at Parkway Pest Services.
 Using the state-of-the-art Sentricon® Termite Colony Elimination System, we will eliminate the termites you have and prevent swarmers from establishing new colonies.
 Get in touch with us today for your free quote.